Anthony Adducci

 Anthony J. Adducci (August 14, 1937 – September 19, 2006) was a pioneer of the medical device industry in Minnesota.
-He is best known for co-founding Cardiac Pacemakers, Inc., the company that manufactured the world's first lithium battery powered artificial pacemaker.
+He is best known for co-founding Cardiac Pacemakers, Inc., the company that manufactured the world's first lithium battery-powered artificial pacemaker.
 The lithium-iodide cell revolutionized the medical industry and is now the standard cell for pacemakers.

 Early life and education

 Adducci was born in Chicago, Illinois on August 14, 1937, to Alexander James Adducci and Valeria Maria (Vigna, Bona) Adducci.
-Adducci's maternal grandfather, Lorenzo Valerio Bona, was Juventus F.C. forward and Commander and Grand Officer of the Order of the Crown of Italy.
+Adducci's maternal grandfather, Lorenzo Valerio Bona, was Juventus FC forward and Commander and Grand Officer of the Order of the Crown of Italy.
 Adducci's family originated from the town of Alessandria del Carretto in Italy.

 In 1951, he graduated from St. Catherine of Genoa Grammar School, in the Roseland neighborhood of Chicago.
-He attended Saint Mary's University of Minnesota, receiving the BS Physics in 1959.
+He attended Saint Mary's University of Minnesota, receiving the BS in Physics in 1959.
 He pursued additional study in electrical engineering at Illinois Institute of Technology and in business administration at the University of Minnesota.